-For starters, I like to start with the top clicked keywords and the top clicked pages.
+I like to start with the top clicked keywords and the top clicked pages.
 This gives me a good idea of which keywords/pages are getting the lion's share of clicks and traffic, and on the flip side if there are any keywords/pages that are appearing but not getting many clicks.

 I think we all know the answer to that one.

-Suppose I have two pages, both getting thousands of impressions every month but only a handful of clicks—I can easily capitalize on those thousands of impressions and turn that handful into hundreds by optimizing the title or description to bring in more clicks and traffic as a result.
+Suppose I have two pages, both getting thousands of impressions every month but only a handful of clicks—I can easily capitalize on those thousands of impressions and turn that handful into hundreds of clicks by optimizing the title or description to bring in more clicks and traffic as a result.

 Another biggie that I feel gets overlooked—how is your content performing across devices?
 This can be great to see if your position is different between devices, but it also gives you an incredible clue as to how your personas are searching.

 Sure, you should always optimize for mobile, but this is a great way to understand the mindset and location your personas are in when they search and land on your website.
 The more you can create content that serves them in the moment of search, the better the chance they convert.